MATCHA-MIT/secsep-octal/README.md

     2. Mem read write permission check and invalidate
     2. PtrInfo subtype check

-## July 5
+## July 6
-1. Test new non-overlap impl!
+1. Test new non-overlap impl! (done)

+## July 7

+1. Debug single infer for chacha20
+    1. Sub to range may cause single infer fail
+    2. Find sol other fail?

+1. Document read/write at func call
+2. Debug range infer for chacha20

 2. Error when call with `poly1305_update(state, in - todo, todo);` -> need debug!
 3. Analyze problems of current range infer for chacha20, make a plan